srinivasapsit/BEIT_PROJECT_2019-2020/08_ParkMania:Parking Management System/README.md

+#Project Title
-Title: ParkMania: Parking Management System
+ParkMania: Parking Management System

+##Group Members
-Group Members: Srinivas Vishwanath & Saurabh Sharma
+Srinivas Vishwanath & Saurabh Sharma

+##Brief Description
-Description: In this system we focus to eradicate the problem of improper vehicle parking and unavailability of parking area.
+In this system we focus to eradicate the problem of improper vehicle parking and unavailability of parking area.
 For this very purpose we have built a booking application that helps book or pre-book the slots for users.
 This application contains three major features which are:
 1. Pre Book a slot.
 2. Check for Nearby Parking Areas.
 3. Check Nearest Parking Area and get a slot there.